Social networking service: Learning use

 Educators and advocates of new digital literacies are confident that social networking encourages the development of transferable, technical, and social skills of value in formal and informal learning.
 In a formal learning environment, goals or objectives are determined by an outside department or agency.
 Tweeting, instant messaging, or blogging enhances student involvement.
 Students who would not normally participate in class are more apt to partake through social network services.
 Networking allows participants the opportunity for just-in-time learning and higher levels of engagement.
 The use of SNSs allow educators to enhance the prescribed curriculum.
 When learning experiences are infused into a website student utilize every day for fun, students realize that learning can and should be a part of everyday life.
 It does not have to be separate and unattached.

 Informal learning consists of the learner setting the goals and objectives.
 It has been claimed that media no longer just influence human culture; they are human culture.
-With such a high number of users between the ages of 13–18, a number of skills are developed.
+With such a high number of users between the ages of 13 and 18, a number of skills are developed.
 Participants hone technical skills in choosing to navigate through social networking services.
 This includes elementary items such as sending an instant message or updating a status.
 The development of new media skills are paramount in helping youth navigate the digital world with confidence.

 Social networking services foster learning through what Jenkins (2006) describes as a "participatory culture".
 A participatory culture consists of a space that allows engagement, sharing, mentoring, and an opportunity for social interaction.
 Participants of social network services avail of this opportunity.
 Informal learning, in the forms of participatory and social learning online, is an excellent tool for teachers to sneak in material and ideas that students will identify with and therefore, in a secondary manner, students will learn skills that would normally be taught in a formal setting in the more interesting and engaging environment of social learning.
 Sites like Twitter provide students with the opportunity to converse and collaborate with others in real time.

 Social networking services provide a virtual "space" for learners.
 James Gee (2004) suggests that affinity spaces instantiate participation, collaboration, distribution, dispersion of expertise, and relatedness.
 Registered users share and search for knowledge which contributes to informal learning.